DataSystemsGroupUT/PAPyA/docs/README.md

 ### PAPyA Components
 #### Data Preparator
+The module builds an exemplar pipeline for testing PAPyA Bench-Ranking module in the context of querying Big RDF datasets.<br>

 - <a href="https://datasystemsgrouput.github.io/PAPyA/Data-Preperator"><em>Data Preparator</em></a> <br>
-This module builds an exemplar pipeline for testing PAPyA Bench-Ranking module in the context of querying Big RDF datasets.

 #### Executor
 This is the system that is subject to the experimentation which offers an abstract API to be extended.